sarahlotspeich/ExtrapolationBeforeImputation/README.md

-# It’s integral: Replacing the trapezoidal rule to remove bias and correctly impute censored covariates with their conditional means {.tabset}
+# It’s integral: Replacing the trapezoidal rule to remove bias and correctly impute censored covariates with their conditional means

 This repository contains R code and simulation data to reproduce results from the manuscript by Lotspeich and Garcia (2022+).